iDPI-Umass/reddit-map-data/README.md

 # reddit-map-data
-Repository for Data Backing the RedditMap Project
+Data for the Reddit Map Project

 ## Background

-RedditMap is a project of computer, data, and social scientists to explore and visualize Reddit as a space.
-The site running the visualizations is available at https://redditmap.social.
-But the data that backs that site is stored here.
+Reddit Map is a project of computer, data, and social scientists to explore and visualize Reddit.
+The website running the visualizations is available at https://redditmap.social.
+The data for the project is here.

+Reddit Map is a collaboration between the [Initiative for Digital Public Infrastructure](https://publicinfrastructure.org) (iDPI), [Media Cloud](https://www.mediacloud.org), and the UMass Amherst [Center for Data Science](https://ds.cs.umass.edu).

 ## Main Tasks